wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-scheduling-a-runbook.md

 When you disable a schedule, any runbooks linked to it will no longer run on that schedule.
 You can manually disable a schedule or set an expiration time for Hourly and Daily schedules when you create them.
 When the expiration time is reached, the schedule will be disabled.

-### To disable a schedule with the Azure Management Portal
+### To disable a schedule with the Azure  Classic  Management Portal

-You can disable a schedule in the Azure Management Portal from the Schedule Details page for the schedule.
+You can disable a schedule in the Azure  Classic  Management Portal from the Schedule Details page for the schedule.

-1. In the Azure Management Portal, select Automation and then then click the name of an automation account.
+1. In the Azure  Classic  Management Portal, select Automation and then then click the name of an automation account.
 1. Select the Assets tab.
 1. Click the name of a schedule to open its detail page.
 2. Change **Enabled** to **No**.